gamename/raspberry-pi-ws2812b-front-porch-lights/README.md

 Q. How long did it take to put this all together?<br>
 A. At least 1 day.
 It took a while to hang all the LED strip lights
 <br><br>
+Q. Why didn't you inject power periodically in the strip instead of just at both ends?<br>
+A. I miscalculated.
+I had thought this design would still enable me to use the strip up to its full brightness.
+But it didn't work.
+I could only get about 50% of the brightness possible.
+Luckily, through trial and error, I found that I only needed about 20% to adequately illuminate the porch.